LiLabAtVT/I2GDS2025/Group5/README.md

 ## 02. Super Deduper
-The purpose of running Super Deduper is to remove PCR duplicates from paired-end or single-end sequencing reads before downstream analysis.
-Super Deduper identifies duplicates by read sequence and keeps only unique pairs.
+The purpose of running Super Deduper is to remove PCR duplicates from paired-end sequence files before downstream analysis.
+This step ensures that identical reads produced by PCR amplification are not counted multiple times, improving the accuracy of abundance estimation and variant calling.
+Summary:
 * Input: Paired FASTQ/FASTQ.GZ files in INDIR (defaults to Trim Galore outputs).
 * Output: Deduplicated FASTQ.GZ files in OUTDIR, plus a TSV summary.